MicrosoftDocs/Console-Docs/docs/createpseudoconsole.md

 ## Examples

-For a full walkthrough on using this function to establish a psuedoconsole session, please see [Creating a Pseudoconsole Session](creating-a-pseudoconsole-session.md).
+For a full walkthrough on using this function to establish a pseudoconsole session, please see [Creating a Pseudoconsole Session](creating-a-pseudoconsole-session.md).

 ## Requirements